-With sorrow, we have to leave the area of Rethymno.
+With a feeling of sorrow, we are to leave the area of Rethymno.
 And our slightly odd home.

 Thalia, the landlady, has let us stay above her villa – looking out north over the sea to Greece’s mainland and west to the White Mountains.
 Her brother who suffers mental difficulties, however, is made to live outside on the rough ground in a ratty tent.
 It seems hopelessly cruel.
 He cries out in anguish most nights.
 Howling like a wounded animal.
 No one in the village seems to care.
 “Ya sou Apollonas” they say into the crumpled tepee as they pass in the morning.